 Data loss.
 Related to slow website load times, if your tags can’t load fast enough due to blocking piggybacking tags, you risk losing customer data.

 Non-compliance.
-Especially in the wake of GDPR and CCPA, it’s important to make sure that data collection complies with both internal and external controls.
+Especially in the wake of GDPR, CCPA, LGDP and other data protection regulation, making sure that data collection complies with both internal and external controls is essential.
 Non-compliant data collection, tags, and cookies are more likely to happen if your website is heavy on piggybacking.

 Some Ways to Detect Tag Piggybacking